Scott J. Jones: Early life, education and family

-Jones' younger brother, L. Gregory Jones, is the Williams Professor of Theology and Christian Ministry at Duke Divinity School, Senior Fellow of the Fuqua-Coach K Center on Leadership and Ethics, and Senior Fellow of Leadership Education at Duke Divinity.

-Education

 Jones earned a B.A. degree in philosophy at the University of Kansas (1977 with highest honors).
 He is a member of Phi Beta Kappa.
 He earned an M.Th. degree at Perkins School of Theology, Southern Methodist University (1981 with high honors).
 Jones's Ph.D. is also from Southern Methodist University, which he earned in 1992 in religious studies.

+Theology

+Jones holds to a Wesleyan-Arminian soteriology.

 Episcopal ministry

 Jones was endorsed for election to the Episcopacy by the North Texas Conference Delegation to the South Central Jurisdictional Conference and was elected in July 2004.
 He was assigned to the Kansas Episcopal Area, with offices in Wichita, Kansas.
-He was initially very popular, particularly with younger members of the Kansas East and Kansas West Annual Conferences.

 Jones took over the new Great Plains Conference, which was formed in 2014 by combining the former Kansas East, Kansas West and Nebraska United Methodist conferences.

 In 2016 he was assigned to the Texas Annual Conference (Houston Area) where he served until January 2023.

-In January of 2023 Scott Jones resigned as a Bishop of the UMC and withdrew his conference membership to unite with The Global Methodist Church.
+In January 2023 Scott Jones resigned as a Bishop of the UMC and withdrew his conference membership to unite with The Global Methodist Church.